snek5/DCprojects/README.md

-# Data projects
+# Data Analysis/Science projects
-Projects I've done in Data Camp
+Projects I have done in Data Camp.
+Most of them are done in Python except for few of them.

 1. Investigating the duration of Netflix Movies over the years
 2. Github - History of Scala language